4dcu-be/4dcu.be/_posts/2020-09-27-PythonKindleDashboard_1.md

 ## Conclusion

-While not without issues, it was possible to jailbreak the kindle paperwhite 3, install python and run custom code on it.
+While not without issues, it was possible to jailbreak the Kindle Paperwhite 3, install Python and run custom code on it.
 This means everything is ready to start hacking together a few scripts to actually turn the kindle into a dashboard.
 Stay tuned as this will come up in the next post.